 Interviews, interviews, interviews…they are the post-essay hurdle to gaining admission.
 Instead of driving yourself crazy with worry, why not buckle down and perfect your answers to the questions you are most likely to be asked?
 To help you prepare, we’ve scoured our Interview Guides and Interview Archive to compile our very own list of 5 MBA interview questions you need to ace.
 These questions are among those that most often make their way into MBA admissions interviews at leading schools.

-While the questions listed here are most commonly asked as part of blind interviews, they can certainly also come up in the course of non-blind interviews.
+While the questions listed here are most commonly asked as part of resume-based interviews, they can certainly also come up in the course of application-based interviews.
 In those cases, you’ll want to be prepared to go deeper into some of the specific experiences you shared in your application.
-(Check out our quick refresher on the difference between blind and non-blind interviews.)
+(Check out our quick refresher on the difference between resume-based and application-based interviews.)

 For detailed insights into each school’s interview process, the questions they ask, and how to tackle those questions, access Clear Admit’s Interview Guides.